How a Pakistani Engineer Secured the Fully Funded MEXT Scholarship for a Master's in Electrical and Electronic Engineering at Tokai University

 The Journey

 Hi everyone!
 My name is Ali Raza, and I am from Pakistan.
 I was awarded the Japanese Government MEXT Scholarship through the University Recommendation Track to pursue a Master’s degree in Electrical and Electronic Engineering (2021-2023) at Tokai University.
-Currently, I am working as a Project Associate in the mobility sector at a foreign company in Tokyo.
+Currently I am working as a Process Integration Engineer at a global semiconductor manufacturing company in Hiroshima.

 MEXT Scholarship Details